What is fog computing? Fog nodes simplify edge vs. cloud computing choice

 Benefits of edge analytics

-Edge analytics delivers several compelling benefits:
+Edge analytics delivers the following compelling benefits:

 • Scalability.
-Edge analytics is by its very nature scalable.
+Edge analytics is by its nature scalable.
 Because each device analyzes its own data, the computational workload is distributed across devices.

 • Possible reduction of costs.
 Significant costs are associated with traditional big data analytics.
 Regardless of whether the data is processed in a public cloud or in an organization's own data center, there are costs tied to data storage, data processing and bandwidth consumption.
 Some of the edge analytics platforms for IoT devices use the IoT device's hardware to perform the data analytics, thereby eliminating the need for back-end processing.